Follow expert game cook Mike Robinson's advice and you'll serve up a delicious dish every time

 Real and free-range

-Pheasant is a super substitute for chicken, though it is easier to dry out.
-This is because pheasants live a real, free-range life and, by the end of the season, have flown a fair bit and exercised their flying muscles (which are the breasts).
-The only way to ensure a great result is to not overcook pheasant.
+Pheasant is an excellent substitute for chicken, although it can get a bit dryer when cooking.
+Unlike many chickens, pheasants live a real, free-range life and, by the end of the season, have flown a fair bit and exercised their flying muscles (which are the breasts).
+So never overcook pheasant if you want a succulent, delicious result.
+Too much heat is a classic way of spoiling pheasant breasts.

 Here is how to cook the meat correctly.
 Once done, you can serve it with any sauce you like.
+(Looking for a pheasant gravy recipe?
+You’ll find it here.)
 Mainly, you will be amazed about the juiciness of the meat and how easy this is, once you get your head around it.
 Essentially you need to know that meat changes from raw to cooked by about 65°C (149°F), so if the cooking temperature never exceeds that point, and we seal in the moisture, then (a) we cannot overcook it and (b) it will be perfect.
 Try it.
-(Sauce

 Serves 4